Njugen/TabSera/README.md

-# TabSera - Extensive bookmark and tab management
+# TabSera - Extensive tab management

 TabSera gives you a better oversight and improved tab management experience not provided by default browser features.

 ## Installation

-- Firefox: -
+- Firefox: No releases as of now
-- Chrome: Download the extension from Google Web Store
+- Chrome: No releases as of now
-- Microsoft Edge: -
+- Microsoft Edge: No releases as of now

 ## Development